Burt Jones: Political career

-Butts County Water & Sewage Authority
+Butts County Water and Sewage Authority

-Jones served as a member of the board of directors of the Butts County Water and Sewage Authority from 2009-2021.
-Following Jones' departure, his father, Bill Jones, took his spot on the board of directors.
+Jones served as a member of the board of directors of the Butts County Water and Sewage Authority from 2009 to 2021.
+Following Jones's departure, his father, Bill Jones, took his spot on the board of directors.
 While a board member, he voted to raise water and sewer rates.

 Georgia State Senate

 In June 2012, Jones announced his intent to challenge three term incumbent State Senator Johnny Grant.
-Jones, who framed himself as an outsider businessman ultimately defeated Grant 52.7% to 47.3% in the 2012 Republican Party Primary.
+Jones, who framed himself as an outsider businessman ultimately defeated Grant 52.7% to 47.3% in the 2012 Republican Party primary.

-Jones was elected a member of the state Senate in 2012, and he took office in 2013.
-During his time in the state Senate, Jones served as the Chairman of the Insurance and Labor Committee, Chairman of the Banking & Financial Institutions Committee and as a member of the Appropriations and Transportation Committees.
+Jones was elected a member of the state senate in 2012, and he took office in 2013.
+During his time in the state Senate, Jones served as the chairman of the Insurance and Labor Committee, chairman of the Banking & Financial Institutions Committee, and as a member of the Appropriations and Transportation Committees.
 While a member, Jones voted to establish a flat income tax rate, prohibit teaching about systemic racism in schools, and he co-sponsored legislation to allow biblical classes to be taught in high schools.

 He was a member of the Georgia Freedom Caucus.